[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 ;; MSG SIZE rcvd: 156

-This tells us that there is no public service endpoint, and a VPC endpoint is required.
+This means there is no public service endpoint, and a VPC endpoint is required.

-Let's create the CloudWatch Logs log group as the delivery destination.
+We will create a CloudWatch Logs log group as the delivery destination.

 There are no special settings required at this stage.